ebi-pf-team/interproscan-docs/docs/HowToRun.rst

     Params options:
         --applications <ANALYSES>          Optional, comma separated - without spaces - list of analysis methods (i.e. member databases/applications).
                                             If this option is not set, ALL analyses will be run.
         --datadir <DATA-DIR-PATH>          Optinal.
-Path to the data directory if data is not located in the InterProScan project directory.
+Path to the data directory if the data is not located in the InterProScan project directory.
         --disable_precalc                  Optional.
 Disables use of the precalculated match lookup service.
                                             All match calculations will be run locally.